 A. PHA Information.

-A.1 PHA Name:Corpus Christi Housing Authority PHA Code:TX008 PHA Plan for Fiscal Year Beginning: (MM/YYYY):10/2025 PHA Inventory (Based on Annual Contributions Contract (ACC) units at time of FY beginning, above) Number of Housing Choice Vouchers (HCVs) HCV - 3390 PHA Plan Submission Type: X Annual Submission
+A.1 PHA Name: Corpus Christi Housing Authority

 Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the Consortia No. of Units in Each Program

 Lead HA:

 В. Plan Elements.

-Revision of Existing PHA Plan Elements.
-B.1 a) Have the following PHA Plan elements been revised by the PHA since its last Annual Plan submission? ☐ X Statement of Housing Needs and Strategy for Addressing Housing Needs.
-Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.
-Financial Resources. ☐ X Rent Determination.
+3.1 Revision of Existing PHA Plan Elements.

+0.1 a) Have the following PHA Plan elements been revised by the PHA since its last Annual Plan submission?

+Y N

+X Statement of Housing Needs and Strategy for Addressing Housing Needs.

+X Deconcentration and Other Policies that Govern Eligibility, Selection, and Admissions.

+X Financial Resources.

+X Rent Determination.

 X Operation and Management.

-X Informal Review and Hearing Informal Review and Hearing Procedures.
+X Informal Review and Hearing Procedures.

 X Homeownership Programs.

 X Self Sufficiency Programs and Treatment of Income Changes Resulting from Welfare Program Requirements.

 X Substantial Deviation.

-X Significant Amendment/Modification. (b) If the PHA answered yes for any element, describe the revisions for each element(s): Revision of Existing PHA Plan Elements.
-Policy Revision Selection from the Wait List: 4.III.C The Corpus Christi Housing Authority (CCHA) has a local preference system for selecting from the PBV and TBV waiting
+X Significant Amendment/Modification.

+(b) If the PHA answered yes for any element, describe the revisions for each element(s):

+Revision of Existing PHA Plan Elements.